hannah416/G3/G3- miniproject1.md

 -> This Poster Day project fosters **communication, collaboration, creativity, and critical thinking skills**, not focusing on the perfection of each work of the posters.

-👏 **The poster that students made in class through Genially using their devices** 👏
+👏 **The poster that students made in class through Genially using their devices in groups** 👏

 ![KakaoTalk_Photo_2024-04-16-23-28-25 001](https://github.com/hannah416/G3/assets/162323285/ef367338-0928-4a88-af23-ff4d5137897a)
 ![KakaoTalk_Photo_2024-04-16-23-28-25 002](https://github.com/hannah416/G3/assets/162323285/e7abae8b-d244-4297-aea6-ff854381eac2)